CodringherAndFenn/CodringherAndFenn/README.md

 &nbsp;

 "Wizard Hat with a Cat" was a prototyping adventure done my be and 2 other close friends for about a month period.
 The game went through about 3 different approaches until we landed on what you see below.
 First, it was a co-op puzzle game, then became a 1v1 race for time and lastly it became something of a 1v1 spell fighter.
 This cool little project was made just for fun, to practice our rapid prototyping skills.
+As always, my main responsibilities lie with the game design as well as programming of the character controller.

 <div align="center">
   <img src="https://i.postimg.cc/W3xDZxn1/Wizard-Cats.gif" alt="Wizard Hat fight" />